dedo94/Domitilla/README.md

     * ADD: Clear All button.
     * CHANGE: modified graph folder, now has a better organization (renamed "grafi" in "example").
     * CHANGE: modified label naming in Petri net translation.
-    * CHANGE: now able to execute syncronization using onli one graph.
+    * CHANGE: now able to execute syncronization using only one graph.
     * CHANGE: fixed problem saving directory.
     * CHANGE: fixed various problem (parser, fusion, added some more comment in-line code, ecc.).
 * 2.0.1